chembu/angular/aio/content/guide/animations.md

 * Animate each element in over 0.5 second using a custom-defined easing curve, simultaneously fading it in and un-transforming it at the same time.

 In addition to the page animation that runs when you click **Advanced** from any other tab, there are additional animations when transitioning between Gallery Two, Gallery Three, and back to Gallery One again.
-You can review the code snippets embedded in the demo to see small differences in the `transition()` statements and animation parameters.
+You can review the code snippets embedded in live example to see small differences in the `transition()` statements and animation parameters.

 ### Parallel animation using group() fucntion